-15. The Federation of Asian Bishops' Conferences (FABC) comprises 17 Episcopal Conferences, 2 Synods of Oriental Churches, and 3 Associate Members.
-There are 29 territories included in the
+15. The Federation of Asian Conferences (FABC) comprises 17 Episcopal Conferences,1 2 Synods of Oriental Churches2, and 3 Associate Members.3 There are 29 territories included in the FABC membership.4 There is the hope to welcome the Church in mainland China in the FABC membership.

-&lt;sup>1 Catholic Bishops' Conference of Bangladesh (CBCB), Catholic Bishops' Conference of Central Asia [Conferenza Episcopale Cattolica dell'Asia Centrale] (CECAC), Conference of Catholic Bishops of India (CCBI), Catholic Bishops' Conference of India (CBCI), Catholic Bishops' Conference of Indiae (CBCI), Catholic Bishops' Conference of Indonesia [Konferensi Waligereja Indonesia] (KWI), Catholic Bishops' Conference of Japan (CBCJ), Catholic Bishops' Conference of Korea (CBCK), Catholic Bishops' Conference of Laos and Cambodia [Conférence Episcopale du Laos et du Cambodge] (CELAC), Catholic Bishops' Conference of Malaysia-Singapore-Brunei (CBCMSB), Catholic Bishops' Conference of Myanmar (CBCM), Pakistan Catholic Bishops' Conference (PCBC), Catholic Bishops' Conference (CRBC) [Taiwan], Catholic Bishops' Conference of Sri Lanka (CBCSL), Chinese Regional Bishops' Conference (CRBC) [Taiwan], Catholic Bishops' Conference of Thailand (CBCT), Conferencia Episcopal Timorense (CET), Catholic Bishops' Conference of Vietnam (CBCV).

-&lt;sup>2 Syro-Malabar Bishops' Synod (India), Syro-Malankara Catholic Church (India).

-&lt;sup>3 Diocese of Hong Kong, Diocese of Macau, Apostolic Vicariate of Nepal.

-FABC membership.
-There is the hope to welcome the Church in mainland China in the FABC membership.

-- 16. As the General Conference was ending the Document for the Continental Stage (DCS) was released.
+16. As the General Conference was ending the Document for the Continental Stage (DCS) was released.
 Copies were printed and ready on 28 October and distributed to all of the participants on 29 October 2022.
 The Asian Task Force was formed and approved by the Central Committee at a meeting during the General Conference.
-The Task Force was to coordinate the entire Asian Synodal process. - 17.
-The Task Force met via Zoom on 7 November 2022.
+The Task Force was to coordinate the entire Asian Synodal process.

+17. The Task Force met via Zoom on 7 November 2022.
 A letter was sent describing the process along with the DCS and other information from the Synod Secretariat on the methodology for the Continental Stage including the FAQ.
-The dates for the Asian Continental Assembly on Synodality were set for 24 26 February 2023. - 18.
-All 22 FABC members were requested to respond in 10 pages to the DCS on or before 15 January 2023.
-The Task Force would then send to the members a 'draft framework' of the Asian Final Document on or before 15 February 2023.
+The dates for the Asian Continental Assembly on Synodality were set for 24-26 February 2023.

+18. All 22 FABC members were requested to respond in 10 pages to the DCS on or before 15 January 2023.
+The Task Force would then send to the members a draft framework of the Asian Final Document on or before 15 February 2023.
 21 out of 22 responses were received.
-The 'draft framework' was sent out as scheduled on 15 February. - 19.
-Most found that there was very little time to do this as it overlapped with advent and Christmas.
+The draft framework' was sent out as scheduled on 15 February.

+19. Most found that there was very little time to do this as it overlapped with advent and Christmas.
 It took time for the needed translations given the diversity of languages in Asia.
 Each conference chose its manner of responding to the DCS.
 This included using the existing synodal teams at the deanery, diocesan and national levels.
 In some places, online meetings were held.
-Small group meetings were utilized, focus groups, assemblies where possible and bishops and priests' councils.
+Small group meetings were utilized, focus groups, assemblies where possible and bishops and priets' councils.